Why Self-Care Matters: Top 3 Tips for Enhancing Your Wellness

 4. Eat More Whole Foods

 I put this last because we can get fixated on food when it comes to wellness.
 Yes, nutrition is important but it’s not more important than everything we’ve already covered.
-Ayurveda suggests sticking to a local, seasonal, whole foods diet of primarily plant foods.
+Ayurveda suggests sticking to a local, seasonal, whole-food diet of primarily plant foods.
 Include more veggies, greens, and fresh fruit every day.
 Forget about restrictive diets unless you have severe food allergies.
 An inclusive diet is best.
 Just remember to eat mostly whole foods.
 Keep it fresh and shop the rainbow of fruits and vegetables every week.
 Don’t get stuck in the same foods year in and year out.
 Eating a variety of foods, especially plant ones, supports a healthy gut.

 Self-Care Is Health Care